 How is a cattle guard delivered?

-Cattle guards very large, one-piece steel structures that require a long, heavy-duty delivery vehicle.
-Typically a semi truck and trailer is used which can raise some issues.
+Cattle guards are very large, one-piece steel structures that require a long, heavy-duty delivery vehicle.
+Typically a semi-truck is used which can raise some issues.

 Entry and Exit